I just stumbled upon this website…steel bending look interesting, but I have a few questions before I take the plunge. Can I talk to a live human?

 What do I do with the bent steel?

 Go buy a five-gallon bucket from your local hardware store and toss them in there.
-Recycle when full.
+Recycle or chuck when full.
+The scrap price is mere pennies.

 What bending workout regimen should I follow?